 This now gets us into the meat of our article, where we will discuss the following five natural ingredients that can help with joint pain, inflammation, and decreased mobility.

-IMPORTANT: First, we’ll tell you the compounds responsible for promoting our desired positive effects on our furry four-legged family members, and then we’ll tell you (scroll to the bottom if that is all your interested in) which foods you can feed your dog that contain these compounds!
+IMPORTANT: First, we’ll tell you the compounds responsible for promoting our desired positive effects on our furry four-legged family members, and then we’ll tell you (scroll to the bottom if that is all your interested in) which anti-inflammatory foods you can add to your dog’s diet that contain these compounds!

 Glucosamine is a natural component of cartilage that helps to regulate the synthesis of collagen.
 Collagen is a protein that is, in turn, the main component of many connective tissues in the body, including cartilage in joints.
 Glucosamine also contributes to the synthesis of proteoglycans and glycosaminoglycans, which are big words for two types of building blocks for cartilage formation.
 Glucosamine has also been found to have mild anti-inflammatory effects.